-Advantage CCS is a national non-profit 501(c)3 organization.
+Advantage CCS is a non-profit 501(c)3 organization.
 We are licensed and registered in all 50 states to provide our counseling services.
 Making sure the agency you choose has proper accreditation and a strong reputation with the Better Business Bureau (BBB) is a very important first step.
 Advantage is proud to have an A+ Rating with the BBB of Western PA.We are a member of the National Foundation for Credit Counseling (NFCC), and we’re accredited by the Council on Accreditation (COA).
 We are also a Department of Housing and Urban Development (HUD) approved housing counseling agency.
 Advantage is also an approved agency of the Executive Office for United States Trustees (EOUST) for bankruptcy counseling and education.
-To receive these accolades and accreditations, it involves regular reviews of our operations to ensure we meet the highest quality standards for ethics and services provided.
+To receive these accolades and accreditations, it involves regular reviews of our operations to ensure we meet the highest quality standards of ethics and services provided.

 Are you able to provide counseling in my state?

 If you live in the United States, we are licensed and registered in 38 states and we are able to provide credit counseling to you.
 Check out our States Serviced page to see which states we are able to provide credit counseling in.
 Advantage is a Non-Profit 501(c)3 credit counseling agency and we can help you.